ToumouGaming/Free-Map-Pack-01/README.md

 [UU] Free-Map-Pack-01

 Here is a pack of maps for FoundryVTT to discover my creations.
 All maps are made in 3D perspective and use 3D assets.
-Then the trees are added on a new layer, managed by the Levels module (by TheRipper93)
+Trees and structure's floors are added on a new layer, managed by the Levels module (by TheRipper93)

-This pack contains:
+To manually install this pack on your FoundryVTT server, use this url : https://github.com/ToumouGaming/Free-Map-Pack-01/releases/download/free-maps-pack-01/module.json

+Content :
 - 1 forest map
 - 1 meadow/plain map
 - 1 swamp map